-Brian Day SSERVI/NASA brian.h.day@nasa.gov
+Brian Day NASA/SSERVI brian.h.day@nasa.gov

-Brian Day is the Lead for Citizen Science and Community Development at the Solar System Exploration Research Virtual Institute (SSERVI).
-In this role, he coordinates programs with numerous internal and external partnering organizations, focusing on providing opportunities for students and the public to directly participate in NASA science and exploration.
-He currently acts as SSERVI's project manager for NASA's Lunar Mapping and Modeling Portal (http://lmmp.nasa.gov), a set of tools designed for mission planning, lunar science, and public outreach.
+Brian Day is the Lead for Lunar and Planetary Mapping and Modeling at NASA's Solar System Exploration Research Virtual Institute (SSERVI).
+He is SSERVI's project manager for NASA's Solar System Treks Project (http://trek.nasa.gov), a set of online data visualization and analysis portals designed for mission planning, lunar science, and public outreach.
 From 2010-2014, Brian served as the Education/Public Outreach Lead for NASA's Lunar Atmosphere and Dust Environment Explorer (LADEE) mission to the Moon, which flew through and studied the Moon's tenuous atmosphere.
 From 2007-2010 he served as the E/PO Lead for NASA's LCROSS lunar impactor mission which discovered deposits of water ice at the Moon's South Pole.
-He has also participated in producing the Education/Public Outreach sections for numerous NASA mission proposals.
-Brian has played key roles in various NASA Mars Analog Field Studies, providing technical support in the field for webcasts and robotic rover tests in extreme environments here on Earth.
-In 2007, he flew on the Aurigid-MAC mission to record fragments of comet Kiess entering Earth's upper atmosphere.
-Brian is a frequently-requested speaker at local schools and community organizations.
-As a member of NASA's Speakers Bureau, he is sent by NASA to give talks on a wide range of NASA missions and research topics.
+In 2007 he flew on NASA's Aurigid MAC mission to study fragments of Comet Kiess burning up in Earth's upper atmosphere.